Aelurostrongylosis, Aelurostrongylus Abstrusus Infection (Parasitic Lung Infections Caused by Lungworms) in cats

 6. Can humans be infected by cats with Aelurostrongylosis?
 No, Aelurostrongylus abstrusus is not zoonotic, meaning the infection cannot be transmitted from cats to humans.

 7. How can an infection be prevented?
-An effective preventive measure is controlling the cat’s environment to minimize contact with potential intermediate hosts such as snails and rodents.
+An effective prevention measure is controlling the cat’s environment to minimize contact with potential intermediate hosts such as snails and rodents.
 Regular veterinary check-ups and good parasite control are also important.

 8. Is there a vaccine against Aelurostrongylus abstrusus?
 Currently, there is no commercially available vaccine against Aelurostrongylus abstrusus, although research into potential vaccines is ongoing.